Annual Community Engaged Learning Conference

 About the Conference

-The Annual CEL Conference at UT Health San Antonio originated in 2008 as an opportunity to learn from the CEL experiences of students, faculty, staff, and community partners in San Antonio and across Texas.
-Each year, the conference focuses on a theme relevant to service-learning and hosts experts and guest lecturers, provides skill-building workshops, and showcases CEL projects through students’ poster presentations.
+The Annual CEL Conference at UT San Antonio originated in 2008 as an opportunity to learn from the CEL experiences of students, faculty, staff, and community partners in San Antonio and across Texas.
+Each year, the conference focuses on a theme relevant to service-learning and hosts experts and guest lecturers, provides skill-building sessions, and showcases CEL projects through students’ poster presentations.
+Presented by Cheever Center for Medical Humanities & Ethics in conjunction with an interprofessional planning committee, the conference is free and open to the community.

 Thank You to Our Conference Sponsors